Skip to main content

 Expert Advice

 When you have done all the above but are still concerned about your vehicle’s safety ratings, it is probably time to approach an expert in the field.
-Ehline Law Firm has assisted many individuals in the same situation that you find yourself in, so do not hesitate to give us a call.
+Ehline Law Firm has assisted many individuals in your situation, so do not hesitate to call us.

 How Ehline Law Can Help

-With years of experience dealing with road accident cases where the safety ratings of vehicles have been called into question, Michael Ehline is considered an authority on the subject.
-He and his team of super lawyers can provide you with all the necessary information about specific rating systems used by the IIHS and the NHTSA.
+With years of experience handling road accident cases in which vehicle safety ratings have been called into question, Michael Ehline is considered an authority on the subject.
+He and his team of super lawyers can provide all the necessary information about specific rating systems used by the IIHS and the NHTSA.

-We have all the latest numbers if you are after statistics.
-Give us a call any time, and let us answer any burning questions about car safety ratings that you may have.
+If you are after statistics, we have all the latest numbers.
+Give us a call any time, and we will answer any burning questions you may have about car safety ratings.

 Conclusion

 There is no such thing as testing too much when the lives of millions of American road users are at risk.
-Organizations such as the NHTSA and the IIHS have significantly improved car makers’ safety standards.
+Organizations like the NHTSA and the IIHS have significantly improved car makers’ safety standards.

-To date, there has been a significant increase in the safety features of the new models compared to the older versions, and much of the credit goes to the new car assessment program.
+To date, the safety features of the new models have significantly improved compared to the older versions, and much of the credit goes to the new car assessment program.

 Michael Ehline